 A quiche, or savory pie, is something I forget about for months on end, and then when I see one in a specialty foods store or a restaurant I give myself a mental elbow to put this idea back on the front burner.
 They are so easy, and satisfying – they can be made ahead, and usually reheat like a dream (or can be eaten at room temp).
 They are also very portable, and comforting.

 And as I’ve made clear many a time – it’s a rare day on the old Workman ranch when I am making my own pie crust.
 Just one too many things for me most of the time.
-So when my pals at Wewalka told me on the DL that they were about to roll out (you’ll get why this is such clever word play momentarily) a new pie crust product, I got very, very excited.
-The other Wewalka products have been just a game changer for me, and since I am already prone for any pie shortcuts that might come my way, this is a truly terrific piece of news.
+I am prone to take any pie shortcuts that might come my way, and refrigerated pie crusts result in way more pies in my house.

 This is a great recipe to remember after you’ve served a holiday ham, and are looking for a creative way to use up the leftovers.
 But don’t wait for that to happen – any kind of deli ham is great for this, whether smoky or peppery or slightly sweet pick your favorite, order it sliced, and then mince it up.